English as a second language(ESL)

 We have programs to accommodate all of those needs.
-Our intensive seven-week modules come in a variety of subjects, with difficulty levels ranging from elementary to advanced.
+Our intensive six-week modules come in a variety of subjects, with difficulty levels ranging from elementary to advanced.

 General English courses provide a comprehensive foundation in writing, conversation, pronunciation, reading and listening skills.